soney/ProgramsInformationPeople/_sources/Assessments/week5a1.rst

    :answer_b: x
    :answer_c: z
    :answer_d: c
-   :feedback_a: this is the variable with our string, but it does not accumulate anything.
+   :feedback_a: This is the variable with our string, but it does not accumulate anything.
-   :feedback_b: this is the iterator variable.
+   :feedback_b: This is the iterator variable.
 It changes each time but does not accumulate.
-   :feedback_c: this is a variable inside the for loop.
+   :feedback_c: This is a variable inside the for loop.
 It changes each time but does not accumulate or retain the old expressions that were assigned to it.
-   :feedback_d: yes, this is the accumulator variable.
+   :feedback_d: Yes, this is the accumulator variable.
 By the end of the program, it will have a full count of how many items are in byzo.
    :correct: d
    :practice: T
    :topics: